AllamElsheikh/Alzheimer-s_Memory_Assistant-/README.md

 <div align="center">

-**An Arabic AI companion for Alzheimer's patients powered by Google Gemma 3n**
+**An Arabic AI companion for Alzheimer's patients powered by Google Gemma 3n API**

 _Developed by **2survivors** for the Google Gemma 3n Hackathon_